rosberry/CollectionViewTools/README.md

 manager.update(with: [sectionItem], animated: true)
 ```

-####Diff adaptors
+#### Diff adaptors
-`CollectionViewManager` uses [DeepDiff](https://github.com/onmyway133/DeepDiff) under the hood to calculate difference between items.
+`CollectionViewManager` uses [DeepDiff](https://github.com/onmyway133/DeepDiff) to calculate difference between items.
 But if you want to use other diff libraries (for example [IGListKit](https://github.com/Instagram/IGListKit), [Dwifft](https://github.com/jflinter/Dwifft), etc.) or your own diff algorithm you can create adaptor that conforms `CollectionViewDiffAdaptor` protocol.

 ```
 let adaptor = CollectionViewIGListKitDiffAdaptor()